New3x the coverage, same rigorous quality. 300 positions benchmarkedExplore

 That nuance matters whether you're thinking about cost planning, building location pay policies, or ensuring fairness across a global team.

-Getting this right starts with having accurate, tech-specific benchmarks for salaries in India's market – and understanding how those benchmarks shift depending on where else in the world your employees are based.
+Getting this right starts with accurate, tech-specific benchmarks for salaries in India's market – and understanding how those benchmarks shift depending on where else in the world your employees are based.

 Methodology